How to Calculate cubic-bezier for Natural Motion

 FAQ

-Why does my calculated cubic-bezier feel different on mobile devices?
-Mobile browsers often use different frame scheduling and touch input latency compensation.
-Additionally, GPU compositing behavior varies across WebKit and Blink, altering how sub-pixel rendering interpolates the easing curve.
-Test on target devices and adjust duration slightly (±50ms) to compensate for perceived speed and input latency.
+Why does my calculated curve feel different on mobile devices?
+Mobile browsers use different frame scheduling and touch-input latency compensation.
+GPU compositing behaviour also varies across WebKit and Blink, altering how sub-pixel rendering interpolates the easing curve.
+Test on target devices and adjust duration (±50 ms) to compensate for perceived speed.